 architecture and the 25 Gigabit Ethernet (25 GE) and remote direct memory access (RDMA)

 technologies.
-Each ESSD can deliver up to one million input/output operations per
+Each ESSD has low latency and can deliver up to one million input/output

-second (IOPS) and has low latency.
+operations per second (IOPS).
 For more information, see Enhanced SSDs.

 We recommend that you use ESSDs for scenarios such as online transactional processing (OLTP) databases, NoSQL databases, and Elasticsearch, Logstash, and Kibana (ELK) log analysis.

-- Standard SSDs: Standard SSDs are high-performance disks that feature consistent and
+- Standard SSDs: Standard SSDs are high-performance disks that provide consistent high

 We recommend that you use standard SSDs for scenarios such as I/O-intensive applications, small and medium-sized relational databases, and NoSQL databases.

-- Ultra disks: Ultra disks are cost-effective and have medium random IOPS and high data
+- Ultra disks: Ultra disks are cost-effective and provide medium random IOPS and high

-We recommend that you use ultra disks for scenarios such as development and testing business and system disks.
+We recommend that you use ultra disks as system disks or for scenarios such as development and testing.

 - Basic disks: Basic disks are the previous generation of disks and are unavailable for purchase.